 - Pests & diseases

 - The rules

-The taster lasts about two and a half hours and will provide participants with the information necessary to decide if beekeeping is a hobby that they would like to take up.
+The taster lasts about two hours and will provide participants with the information necessary to decide if beekeeping is a hobby that they would like to take up.

 There will not be any practical work involving live bees or opening a hive for an inspection.